What is a Wildcard Domain Certificate?

 What is a Wildcard Certificate?

-A wildcard certificate (like SSL/TLS) is a public key certificate that can be used to protect several subdomains inside a domain and is normally acquired from a trustworthy public Certificate Authority (CA).
+A wildcard certificate (like SSL/TLS) is a public key certificate that can protect several subdomains inside a domain and is normally acquired from a trustworthy public Certificate Authority (CA).

-Multiple subdomains for your website can be beneficial to your business, but they can also be challenging to manage.
+Multiple subdomains for your website can benefit your business but can also be challenging to manage.
 Multiple SSL/TLS certificates to secure those subdomains increase the complexity, but a wildcard certificate can efficiently resolve this issue.

-The domain name is prefixed by an asterisk and a period in wildcard notation.
 Wildcards are frequently used in Secure Socket Layers (SSL) certificates to extend SSL encryption to subdomains.
 A traditional SSL certificate is only valid for a single domain, such as www.domain.com.
-A *.domain.com wildcard certificate will also protect cloud.domain.com, shop.domain.com, mobile.domain.com, and other domains.
+A *.domain.com wildcard certificate will protect cloud.domain.com, shop.domain.com, mobile.domain.com, and other domains

 How Does Wildcard SSL Certificate Work?